 The scholarships are solely merit-based and the value of scholarships range up to $6,000 (USD).

 Please visit the VFF Application page for more details.
-The upcoming deadline for application submission is February 4, 2019!

 The annual Student Design Competition challenges students to design a vertical lift aircraft that meets specified requirements, provides a practical exercise for engineering students at colleges and universities around the world and promotes student interest in vertical flight technology.
 Each of the winning teams is awarded a cash stipend, while each of the first-place winning teams are invited to the Society's Annual Forum and Technology Display to present the details of their designs.
 Members of the teams receive complimentary registration to the Forum, the vertical flight industry’s principal professional technical event, which promotes vertical flight technology advancement.